Using Behavioral Science to Understand Why Some Durham Families Choose Non-public School Options (2019-2020)

 Team members will conduct interviews with Durham parents to determine their decision-making points along the continuum of the child’s educational experience, and gather data from families to learn about the factors and sources of information that influenced their decision-making regarding their child’s school.

-As a result, the DPS Foundation and community stakeholders will better understand the types of information and experiences that influence families’ school decisions in Durham, and identify strategies to provide families with information, experiences and access related to their school that could positively influence their decision to consider public school options.
+As a result, DPS, the Foundation and community stakeholders will better understand the types of information and experiences that influence families’ school decisions in Durham, and identify strategies to provide families with information, experiences and access related to their school that could positively influence their decision to consider public school options.

 Summer 2019 – Spring 2020